This is Part 2 of Bhivpuri-Matheran-Chowk Range trek. Read first part here: Ascent via Garbett Point!

 While we were clicking pics, a middle-aged man from the village told me it ‘ll take us atleast 3 hours to reach Chowk from the wadi and we should hurry up, for the transport options from Chowk dwindle after 9 pm.
 Paying heed to his advice, we wrapped up our photo-session and moved on to Pirkatwadi, another village to the south of Umbernewadi.

-I had started struggling with blisters due to the wet shoes and we took a small break at Pirkatwadi before crossing the river to reach Arkaswadi on the opposite side.
+Like Manish, I had started struggling with blisters due to the wet shoes and we took a small break at Pirkatwadi before crossing the river to reach Arkaswadi on the opposite side.
 The river is broadest at this crossing and therefore the current is slower too.
 Even though one can easily cross it individually, we used it to test our group river-fording skills and tried a technique which can come in handy while crossing swollen rivers.
 Needless to say, we need to work on it 😛

 TRIVIA: Morbe Dam is a 3.5 km long dam on the Dhavari river, completed in 2006.
 Trek logs from the 80’s show routes from Ambewadi (one tree hill trek base village) to Irshalgad passing through present day Morbe lake.